lnikol00/Sport-Organization-Application/README.md

 ### `git@github.com:lnikol00/Sports-Association-Website.git`

 This is repository is for Web Application built using React.
-If you want to check out Mobile Application for same sports organization clone this repository:
+If you want to check out Mobile Application for same sports organization built using React Native clone this repository:

 ### ``